sleighsoft/VLClive/README.rst

 ------------

 1. Copy the file VLClive.lua into the folder your_vlc_installation_folder/lua/extensions
-2.1.
    On Windows: Download the livestreamer zip file located here: http://livestreamer.readthedocs.org/en/latest/install.html#windows-binaries
-2.1.1.
      Unzip the folder and move its content to your_vlc_installation_folder/vlclive/livestreamer/<livestreamer_files>
-2.2.
-On Mac OS X: Use the installation routine for Mac OS X: # easy_install -U livestreamer 2.3.
-Not yet tested for other distributions
+   On Mac OS X: Use the installation routine for Mac OS X: # easy_install -U livestreamer Other distributions: not yet tested.
 3. Your done!
 Start using it from the VLC extension tab.

 Contributing